Directed attention fatigue: Signs and symptoms

 Overlap of symptoms from the six above categories is highly indicative of Directed Attention Fatigue.

 Link to ADHD

 Some symptoms of attention deficit hyperactivity disorder (ADHD) closely mirror the symptoms of directed attention fatigue.
 Like directed attention fatigue, ADHD involves the prefrontal cortex.
 Specifically, the right prefrontal cortex is less active among children with ADHD.
 Experimentation has shown that the severity of ADHD symptoms can be correlated to the degree of asymmetry between blood flow in the left and right prefrontal cortex.
 It is possible that DAF and ADHD involve disruption of the same underlying mechanism, and recent clinical evidence has found that the same treatments used for directed attention fatigue may reduce the symptoms of ADHD in children.
-However, it is important to note that unlike ADHD, DAF is a temporary condition rather than a clinical disorder.
+Unlike ADHD, DAF is a temporary condition rather than a clinical disorder.

 Cause

 The onset of directed attention fatigue can be triggered by a number of activities involving the use of the brain's inhibitory system.
 Activities that engage this system include multitasking, working in an environment with disruptive background noise, a lack of sleep, and rapidly changing focus during a prolonged period of attention.
 DAF can also be brought about by performing concentration-intensive tasks such as puzzle-solving or learning unfamiliar ideas.
 External factors such as stress resulting from emergencies, exams or work deadlines can also induce DAF.
 Any illness or injury to the brain that interrupts the brain circuits involved in maintaining attention and inhibiting external stimuli (e.g., the posterior parietal cortex) may also contribute to the development of directed attention fatigue.